 How to Help Birds of Prey

 You would think that these magnificent birds would be okay with no natural predators.
 But of course, humans have messed everything up.
 Most of this info is edited from research at the site of Barn Owl Trust, but the info presumably applies to all birds of prey, except species-specific information.
 If you have a barn, rescue owls or work in local town planning, roads or energy, visit their site for detailed information and handbooks.
+Also read how to protect our hooting owls.

 - Lack of habitat is a major concern, especially as many people buy cheap nestboxes that do more harm than good (owls don’t nest like other birds, so if you don’t build or buy the right one, they may lay eggs on damp floor, which means babies could die).
 Barn Owl Trust has important tips, to ensure you choose the right design for nest boxes, which must be sited properly (not near traffic) and sited well to avoid owlets falling out.
 It’s very important to read info on nestboxes (cleaning etc) otherwise it could do more harm than good.
 The natural habitats for owls are hollow trees & barns.